 The actual number of American financial institutions that are transparently, sustainably, and successfully providing banking services to cannabis-related businesses is much lower.
 In fact, there are only a few dozen institutions that serve THC licensees while another group caters “quiet” services to an additional, smaller group of customers.

-An even closer look at those industry-friendly banks shows that there are 112 cannabis investment fund-friendly banks, 107 cannabis-related ancillary-friendly banks, 98 hemp-friendly banks, 87 CBD-friendly banks and 84 THC licensee-friendly banks exist as well.
+An even closer look at those industry-friendly banks shows that there are around 100 or more cannabis investment fund-friendly banks, ancillary-friendly banks, and hemp-friendly banks.
+Around 90 CBD-friendly banks and THC licensee-friendly banks exist as well.
 These figures are regularly updated.

 The Fincann Cannabis Industry Bank Counter pulls its data from real-time market intelligence, collected in collaboration with industry colleagues, and banks in our Cannabis Banking Financial Network™.
 Drawing on that data, we are confident that our data can be a reliable tool to help make actionable decisions and best measure the current state of cannabis-friendly banking.